yogarjun77/Getting-and-Cleaning-Data---Project/README.md

 	verify proper length/rows

-4.  - extract only required mean and std measurements into clean_data - ignoring meanfreq and angle(...) tests
+4. Extract only required mean and std measurements into clean_data - ignoring meanfreq and angle(...) tests

 5. Melt Data to reshape and re-cast into meaningful table.
 Final table will be cast_data which summarized tests by activity type